dcsndevs/care-plus/README.md

 ![Lucid Sketch](documentation/flow-chart-simple.png)

 ## Technologies used:
-- Python is the main technolgy used in this application
+- [Python](https://python.org) is the main technolgy used in this application
-- Luci was used to create workflows for guidance in builfing the application
+- [Lucid](https://lucid.com) was used to create workflows for guidance in building the application
-- VScode was used to write and edit the codes and host the site on my local computer
+- [VScode](https://vscode.com/) was used to write and edit the codes and host the site on my local computer
-- Git was used for the version control of the application
+- [Git](https://github.com) was used for the version control of the application
-- Heroku was used to host the deployed application
+- [Heroku](https://heroku.com) was used to host the deployed application
-- ChatGPT was often consulted regarding the usage and construction of codes
+- [ChatGPT](https://chat.openai.com/) was often consulted regarding the usage and construction of codes
-- Google Chrome's "Screenshot & Screen Recorder" plugin was used to create the site logo
+- Google Chrome's [Screenshot & Screen Recorder](https://chrome.google.com/webstore/detail/screenshot-screen-recorde/okkffdhbfplmbjblhgapnchjinanmnij) plugin was used to create the site logo
-- Code Institute Python Linter was used to check code for any issues
+- [Code Institute Python Linter](https://pep8ci.herokuapp.com/) was used to check code for any issues

 ## Deployment